 Proprietary research is commissioned specifically for the competitive advantage of the sponsor i.e. to help sell products or make a profit.
 Credible and high level Cass academic knowledge supports the company's efforts to succeed.

 Barclays Wealth commissioned research from Professor Andrew Clare and Dr Nick Motson to help them understand how and when their customers chose to invest in specific stocks and reject others.
 The result was a report which found that customers are all too prone to 'buy high and sell low'.
 This enabled Barclays Wealth to adjust the way in which they launch and present their products to consumers.

 Within this structure, companies outsource and share research or specific topics they are already working on or developing.
-Cass academics then work on it alongside companies.
+Bayes academics then work on it alongside companies.
 There are often opportunities to leverage the commissioned funding to access other government funding.

-Optimal Premium Pricing of Non-Life Insurance
+Case study: Optimal Premium Pricing of Non-Life Insurance

 Industry Partners: Aviva, Price Waterhouse Coopers